Calculate interest on loan

 Factors that affect how much interest you pay

 How long will you be repaying your loan?
-Shorter loan terms will generally mean higher repayments, but less interest in the long run, while longer terms will lower monthly repayments, but cost more in interest over the entire life of the loan.
+Shorter loan terms will generally mean higher repayments, but less interest in the long run.
+Longer terms will lower monthly repayments, but cost more in interest over the life of the loan.

 For example, our personal loan repayment calculator shows that on a loan of $20,000 at 8.75% p.a. you would pay: